drone/drone-secret-plugin/README.md

   --name=secrets drone/secret-plugin
 ```

-Update your Drone server configuration to include the plugin address and the shared secret.
+Update your Drone __runner__ configuration to include the extension address and the shared secret.

 ```text
 DRONE_SECRET_PLUGIN_ENDPOINT=http://1.2.3.4:3000